rmscode/binary-garden/docs/hardware/voip-phones/yealink.md

 3. Wait for the party to answer to announce that you are transferring a call to them.
 4. Press the **Transfer** soft key again.

+## Teams Certified Phones

+### MP45

+!!! note

+    So I picked one up because I saw a pretty good deal on ebay - $40 bucks.
+I used a gift card the in-laws gave me for Christmas so it was a guilt free purchase 😁.
+It's extremely basic, but works well.
+It's literally just plug and play.
+It immediately detected my personal account signed into Teams on my computer.
+No configuration needed.

+    The functions that you can perform from the actual phone are quite limited.
+You can make/take calls and place them on hold, but thats about it.
+Anything else needs to be handled from the desktop app.
+When a call is placed or received on the handset, the Teams phone app on the desktop will automatically open up.
+I now understand why there are so many reports online of users preferring to use the soft phone with a headset.
+Call quality was mediocre, but I was on Wifi and quite far from my access point at the time.